Leonardo Bates

-Leonardo Bates (born November 28, 1989) is an American football offensive lineman who is currently a free agent.
+Leonardo Bates (born November 28, 1989) is an American former professional football offensive lineman who played in the Arena Football League (AFL) for the New Orleans VooDoo, Portland Steel, Tampa Bay Storm, and Atlantic City Blackjacks.
 He played college football at University of Louisiana at Lafayette and attended L.W.
 Higgins High School in Marrero, Louisiana.
-He has been a member of the New Orleans VooDoo, Portland Steel and Tampa Bay Storm.

 College career

 Bates played for the Louisiana–Lafayette Ragin' Cajuns from 2008 to 2012.
 He was the team's starter his final two and a half years and helped the Ragin' Cajuns to 27 wins.
 He played in 45 games during his career including 7 starts at guard and 27 at tackle.
 Bates was a two-time All–Sun Belt Conference performer for the Ragin' Cajuns.
 While at Louisiana–Lafayette, Bates was a General Studies major.
 He earned a bachelor's degree in Applied Science.

 Professional career

+Calgary Stampeders

+After going undrafted in the 2013 NFL draft, Bates signed with the Calgary Stampeders of the Canadian Football League in late May 2013.
+On June 17, 2013, it was reported that he had been released.

 New Orleans VooDoo

 Bates was assigned to the New Orleans VooDoo on January 22, 2014.
 Bates appeared in 12 games for the VooDoo as a rookie.
 On September 24, 2014, Bates' rookie option was picked up by the VooDoo.
 Bates started 12 games for the VooDoo in 2015.